wubuku/Dapp-LCDP/README.md

 This language should be a DSL that can be adopted by visualization tools as well as easy for humans to read and write.

-With the domain model described by this DSL as the core, we make a tool chain to generate implementation codes for various parts of the application from the model and then run the application on various technical infrastructures.
+With the domain models described by this DSL as the core, we make a tool chain to generate implementation codes for various parts of the application from the model and then run the application on various technical infrastructures.

 ![Domain Models As the Core](DomainModelsAsTheCore.png)